Tashkent Layover Guide

 Art fans may visit Museum of applied art of Uzbekistan, where over 7000 samples of national applied art are stored: hand-made weaving, tyubeteika (head dress), jewelry, carpets and other pieces of crafts since the beginning of the 19th century up to our days.

-If you still have some little time left, then take a ride to the Minor mosque – it is the newest sight of Tashkent on the banks of the Ankhor channel.
+If duration of your stopover in Tashkent allows, take a ride to the Minor mosque – it is the newest sight of Tashkent on the banks of the Ankhor channel.
 White marbled mosque is constructed in the best traditions of oriental architecture and surrounded with nicely developed infrastructure.
 You can complete your trip in Tashkent in one of the local restaurants.
 It would be a crime being in Uzbekistan and not trying the famous Uzbek cuisine.
 Thus, if you didn’t make it to the Chorsu “food rows”, then it is time to treat yourself now.